 If the total amount you receive is over the limit, your housing benefit or Universal Credit will be reduced to make sure you do not get more than the benefit cap.
 This means you will have to pay more towards your rent.

 Example: A couple with children receive total weekly benefits of £400 per week, including housing benefit of £100 per week.
-The benefit cap for a couple from 7 November 2016 is £384.62 per week; therefore their housing benefit will be reduced by £15.38 per week.
+The benefit cap for a couple is £384.62 per week; therefore their housing benefit will be reduced by £15.38 per week.
 They will have to pay the shortfall to their landlord.